 “Shhhh!
 Dar, not Dar?
 What?
 Beck, not Beck.
 Becky!
-She said you need to find a woman named Becky.”
-Finally, exhausted, Jenny collapsed into the Chief’s arms, laughing.
+She said you need to find a woman named Rebecca, and she's called 'Becky.'”
+Finally, exhausted, Jenny collapsed and reached out for the chief's hands, laughing.
 He started laughing only because she was laughing.
-Jenny felt overjoyed because she knew, for sure, that the last time had come and gone.
+Jenny felt overjoyed because she knew, for sure, the last time had come and gone.
 "It's over," she said.
 "Chief.
 This really was the last time."
-Cradling her in his arms, he laughed with her.
-He was elated for her, knowing his dear little "niece" would never have to go through the pain of doing this ever again was giving him more joy than anything had given him in years.
+He pulled her close and cradled her in his arms, still laughing with her.
+He was elated for her, knowing his dear little "niece" would never have to go through the pain of doing this ever again.
+That knowledge was giving him more joy than anything had given him in years.

-Jenny's headache had left in an instant only seconds ago, and it was already hard for her to even remember what it had felt like.
-The seeing was gone, and it had taken with it the unbearable headaches.
-That's when she knew God had given it all to her to help the Chief, and now that he would not need it again, it was all gone.
-That's how she knew it was gone forever.
-It had all left her as mysteriously as it had arrived.
+Jenny's headache left in an instant only seconds after her mother stopped talking to her and showing her the pictures, and it was already hard for her to even remember what the headache felt like.
+The seeing was gone, and Jenny knew it.
+It was gone, for good, and it had taken with it the unbearable headaches.
+That's when she knew God had allowed her to use the power to help the Chief, and now that he would not need it again, it was gone.
+Forever.
+The gift had left her as mysteriously as it arrived.

 The Chief called his forensics team to process room 207, not that he expected to find much.
 The guy knew how to keep from making a crime scene.
 Using plastic sheets under the cloth ones.
-Always dumping his victims where they’d be easily found, it had never been released to the public that police and the FBI suspected there was always another crime scene.
+Always dumping his victims where they’d be easily found was something that had never been released to the public.
+No one knew the police and the FBI suspected there was always another crime scene.
 And now, Jenny had confirmed it.

 For the next three days and nights, Chief Leroy hung out in a dark corner of the seedy bar as much as he could.
 He got to know the regular patrons, the working girls, and anyone else who came there more than once or twice.
 Once he started feeling he’d reached a dead end, he made up his mind.
 It was time to start going to other hotel bars in the area.
 Maybe someone at one of the other places had seen the guy.
 He had to find someone, because he couldn’t go to his sketch artist and say “draw me a picture of young Elvis wearing Harry Potter glasses.”
-His gut told him this "Becky" was the someone who had seen the killer, and now he had to find her.
-Because experience had taught him, no one would take him seriously if he told them he’d gotten his information from a psychic.
+His gut told him this "Becky" Jenny mentioned was the someone who had seen the killer, and now he had to find her.
+He had to find Becky, because experience had taught him no one would take him seriously if he told his team or the FBI he’d gotten his information from a psychic.

-On his way out of the bar that night, he was stopped by one of the women he’d already talked to.
+On his way out of the bar that night, he was stopped by a woman he was sure he had already talked to.

 “You’re the police, right?” she asked.
 “I’m Dee Warren?
 I talked to you the other night?”